-I believe the world is composed of nothing but qualities - colors, sounds, temperatures, shapes, textures, movements, images, feelings, and so on, all of them simply there, ready for someone to perceive.
+I like to think of the world is composed of nothing but qualities - colors, sounds, temperatures, shapes, textures, movements, images, feelings, and so on, all of them simply there, ready for someone to perceive.

-However, when a tree falls in the forest, the sound
+However, when a tree falls in the forest, I'm certain that the

 sound happens, whether there is someone there to hear it or

-philosophers like Bishop Berkeley, I don't think that
+not.
+Unlike philosophers like Bishop Berkeley, I don't think

 that all of these qualities require the presence of a mind (even

 believe there are plenty of qualities - an infinity of them,

 are there any mysterious entities such as "qualia" in our